Our Curriculum

 Research and Scholarship:

-- All residents participate in monthly Journal Clubs facilitated by a DGIM faculty member and can also elect to participate in the Resident Scholarship Program (RSP).
+- All residents participate (and lead one per year) in monthly Journal Clubs facilitated by a DGIM faculty member.

-- The RSP curriculum includes twice-monthly interactive sessions on research methods and works-in-progress coupled with weekly protected time to do individual project work.
+- Residents can also elect to participate in the Resident Scholarship Program (RSP).
+The RSP curriculum includes twice-monthly interactive sessions on research methods, survey instruments, individual meetings with the clinic’s expert researchers, and group works-in-progress sessions coupled with weekly half-day protected time to do individual project work.

 GME Pathways: